 For someone with strong interpersonal and managerial skills, a decisive nature and good organizational skills, a career in human resources may be a great fit.

 Training and development managers identify, plan and implement initiatives to increase employees’ knowledge and/or aptitude to do their jobs.
 This is essential to ensure a company remains competitive, keeps employees engaged and reduces attrition.

 Although not required, most employers prefer that individuals in this area earn a master’s degree and have experience in the industry in which they train others.
 It is also important to have critical-thinking skills necessary to assess and improve the training needs of a company.
 An understanding of adult learning theory is also beneficial for effective design and implementation of training materials.

 Job titles may include: Director of Training, Training and Development Specialist and Chief Learning Officer.

-Rising to the top requires the ability to motivate and inspire people and think strategically about the management and growth of the organization.
-In an evolving business environment, people-focused management skills are a major asset for organizations that must work harder than ever to stay competitive.
+Rising to the top requires the ability to motivate and inspire people and think strategically about the organization's management and growth.
+In an evolving business environment, people-focused management skills are a significant asset for organizations that must work harder than ever to stay competitive.
 The MS in Management and Organizational Behavior program at Benedictine has armed executives in many of the nation’s top companies with the skills needed to grow their individual, team, unit and company’s success.